 Rabbits produce two types of poop.
 The first type is the hard, round balls, and the second is a softer type which they will eat (don’t worry, this is fine and even does them good!)
 Rabbits who are prone to getting a dirty backend are overweight, elderly and those with health conditions as they are not always able to reach down to eat this soft poo.
 The result of this is it will get stuck around their bottom.
 If you notice any dirtiness, you can use warm water, baby shampoo and cotton wool to clean it off.
 I really do not recommend submerging your rabbit in water, as this is very stressful for them.
 If your rabbit frequently becomes dirty, you should get a vet to identify the underlying cause.

-This is just a general overview of what you should look for.
+This is just a general overview of what you should look for and I hope it’s helped you learn how to give your rabbit a health check.
 Get to know your rabbits by spending time with them every day so you can see what is normal and what isn’t.
-If you have any concerns, it’s best to consult your vet for help.
+It is a good idea to have a first aid kit to hand at all times, but if you have any concerns it’s best to consult your vet for help.